bdg-tbd/tbd-workshop-1/README-phase-2a.md

 8. Analyze tpcdi.py.
 What happened in the loading stage?

-    This script loads data from FINWIRE files and converts them into
+    This script loads data from generated files and uploads it into tables.
+    Firstly it starts a spark session and creates a data base on hive for digen, bronze, silver and gold.
+    Sets a digen data base to be used.
+Then for each file (except FINWIRE, it processes all of them at once) it creates DataFrame and uploads it to blob.

 9. Using SparkSQL answer: how many table were created in each layer?